earthly/website/blog/_posts/2022-12-22-workwith-YAML-in-py.md

 ## Conclusion

 In this tutorial, you have learned how to work with YAML using the Python programming language.
-You have used the PyYAML library to read, write, modify, and convert YAML to JSON.
+You have used the PyYAML library to read, write, modify, and convert YAML to [JSON](/blog/convert-to-from-json.
 You've learned how to use the `safe_load()` and `safe_load_all()` functions to read single and multiple blocks of YAML data, respectively.
 To read and write both single and multiple blocks of YAML data, you used the `dump()` and `dump_all` functions, respectively.
 You then learned how to use the `dump()` function from Python's built-in `json` to convert a YAML document to JSON.

 As a next step, you may try converting [JSON to CSV](https://earthly.dev/blog/convert-to-from-json/).